-Fig. 5.
-These two satellite images from 1984 and 2011 show the high density of wells where over 1000 UG well pads (small, white dots) were cut into the Louisiana landscape (USA), most of them in recent years, as use of hydraulic fracturing technology became widespread.
+Figure 5: These two satellite images from 1984 and 2011 show the high density of wells where over 1000 UG well pads (small, white dots) were cut into the Louisiana landscape (USA), most of them in recent years, as use of hydraulic fracturing technology became widespread.

-(1 km2) and shorter life span (5-15 years), with most of the production occurring over the first six months (IEA, 2012).
+The exploitation of UG has a significant footprint on the landscape (see Figure 5).
+As compared with CG, UG requires significantly more wells due to the limited area exploited per well (1 km) and shorter life span (five to 15 years), with most of the production occurring over the first six months (IEA, 2012).
 Each well requires approximately one to two hectares (ha) of land plus road networks (Belvalkar and Oyewole, 2010).
 Drilling also requires the clearing of land, which has a negative impact on landscapes and biodiversity, and can lead to significant soil erosion and sediment disposition (Adams et al., 2011).
 Horizontal drilling allows multiple wells to be placed in one location and thus limits the impact on the surface environment (NPS, 2008).
 In shallower settings (e.g. on coalbed methane), vertical drilling is economically more profitable but has increased impact on land (IEA, 2012).
 The restoration of well sites after exploitation needs to consider soil salinity and acidity.
 Often restoration fails due to toxicity problems (Cook and Johnson, 2002).

-3.3.
-Water scarcity and competition
+Water Scarcity and competition

 Fracking is an extremely water-intensive practice.
-A single horizontal shale gas well will use between 11 and 34 million litres of water, roughly 360-1100 truckloads.
+A single horizontal shale gas well will use between 11 and 34 million litres of water, roughly 360 - 1100 truckloads.
 The exact amount varies depending on the size of the area being exploited, the depth of the well and the geological characteristics of the formation (Harper, 2008; Brownell, 2008).